all-birds birds

 We had many different trees in our yard and there was always a chorus of sound and color from the many different birds.

-Out of the hundreds of different birds, I have chosen some of my favorites and created more in depth pages about them.
+Out of the hundreds of different birds, I have chosen some of my favorites and created pages about them.
 I will add more pages over time.

 You can start anywhere but Bird Watching Tips is as good as any.
 Enjoy…